 And one man in his time plays many parts,

 When Jaques declares that "all the world's a stage," he's right.
-Life is a lot like one big theater performance and there's a lot of theatricality involved in day to day living.
+Life is a lot like one big theater performance and there's a lot of theatricality involved in day-to-day living.
 (Just ask cross-dressing Rosalind.)
-That said, this concept was already a big fat cliché by the time Jaques says it, so Jaques ends up sounding like a big poser.
-(Go to "Symbolism" for more on this.)
+That said, this concept was already a big fat cliché by the time Jaques said it, so he ends up sounding like a big poseur.
+(Go to "Symbolism, Imagery, Allegory" for more on this.)